modelica/newsletter/_2019-03/3ds_Dymola2020x.md

 Greatly improved translation and simulation time for certain types of large real-world models, due to better equation analysis.
 The updated code generation reduces memory requirement for the C-compilers and reduces compilation time by up to 60%.

-Improved handling of algebraic loops decreased  the simulation time up to 30−40 % for industrial models.
+Improved handling of algebraic loops decreases the simulation time up to 30−40 % for industrial models.

 #### FMI-Kit for Simulink